Helpful Scripts

 }

-First we create a file object named "myFile" that is created by global function "fileGetDiaog"
+First we create a file object named "myFile" that is created by the "openDialog" method of the global object "File".

-"getFileDialog" presents the user with the standard system file dialog.
-It takes two parameters, which are worth looking at.
-The first parameter is the user prompt, which is simply the text displayed in the dialog.
+"openDialog" presents the user with the standard system file dialog.
+It takes up to three parameters, but here we'll only use the first one, which is simply the text displayed in the dialog.
 In this case the text is "Select a text file to open."
 The resulting dialog looks like this in Windows:

 Test for File Selected